Arrest warrants at Dessau main station: fines cause a stir!

 As can be seen from the information from [anwalt.org], compulsory detention is not a prison sentence in the criminal sense, but a civil law measure.
 It is issued to ensure that court orders, particularly those relating to the payment of fines, are enforced.
 Anyone who does not pay the fines within 14 days of the decision becoming legally binding can find themselves in the sights of the enforcement authorities.

-Overall, it once again shows that the judiciary and law enforcement authorities are stubborn when it comes to enforcing laws and regulations.
+Overall, it once again shows that the judiciary and law enforcement authorities are stubborn when it comes to enforcing the laws and regulations.
 The main train station in Dessau remains a pivotal point in the implementation of these measures.